pcmin03/main_code/README.md

+# Neuron segmentation using incomplete and noisy labels via adaptive learning with structure priors
+Recent advances in machine learning have shown significant success in biomedical image segmentation. %with sufficient training data for supervised learning in biomedical image analysis.Most existing high-quality segmentation algorithms rely on supervised learning with full training labels.
+However, such methods are more susceptible to label quality; besides, generating accurate labels in biomedical data is a labor- and time-intensive task.
+In this paper, we propose a novel neuron segmentation method that uses only incomplete and noisy labels.The proposed method employs a noise-tolerant adaptive loss that handles partially annotated labels.
+Moreover, the proposed reconstruction loss leverages prior knowledge of neuronal cell structures to reduce false segmentation near noisy labels.the proposed loss function outperforms several widely used state-of-the-art noise-tolerant losses, such as reverse cross entropy, normalized cross entropy and noise-robust dice losses.

+## datacode
+* mydataset
+   * mydataset2d
+   * mydataset3d
+* custom_transforms
+   * intensity transform
+   * geometry transform

+## Model
+* mynetwork
+   * Unet
+   * Unet ++
+   * EfficientUnet
+   * etc...

+## utils
+* logger
+* matric
+* ealry stopping

-# ARAIProject
+# Result
-The advance of learning-based segmentation method has achieved remarkable success with sufficient training target and label pairs in medical image analysis.
-However, supervised learning based approaches have a concern that label quality determines its performance.
-We propose a noise-tolerant adaptive loss to mitigate high labeling cost without performance degradation in cell structure segmentation.
-Furthermore, we propose a reconstruction loss based on the prior knowledge of cell structure segmentation to avoid false prediction.
-We demonstrate that proposed loss outperforms state-of-the-art noise tolerant loss such as reverse cross entropy (RCE), normalized cross entropy (NCE) and NC-Dice as well as mean absolute error (MAE).

-#####Result
 -----------

 ![Result](./pretrain_model_code/neuron_model/Picture11.png)